Montgomery County Domestic Violence Lawyer

 In Montgomery County, domestic abuse is not defined under one statute.
 You can be charged with one or several offenses in the county when abuse is alleged between household or family members.
 Maryland prosecutors take domestic abuse seriously and prosecute to the fullest extent of the law.

-Types of Domestic Violence Charges in Montgomery County
+Types of Domestic Violence Charges in MoCo

 The following are potential charges you could face when accused of domestic violence: